-For example, Mondelēz International, one of the leading F&B snack companies in the world, has been investing in a global network of technical centers to support their innovation processes.
-The centers house more than 2,400 scientists, chemists and engineers working in their R&D process of snack invention.
-One of their classic products, Oreo, is constantly re-invented with exciting new flavours such as jelly donut, apple pie, carrot cake and watermelon, and even abstract concepts like love.
+For example, Mondelēz International, one of the leading F&B snack companies in the world, has been investing in a global network of technical centers to support its innovation processes.
+The centers’ house more than 2,400 scientists, chemists, and engineers working in their R&D process of snack invention.
+One of their classic products, Oreo, is constantly re-invented with exciting new flavors such as jelly donuts, apple pie, carrot cake, and watermelon, and even abstract concepts like love.
 The increase in vegan and health-conscious customers also presents food scientists with opportunities to explore new plant-based ingredients in the development of their snack products.
-Uncle Saba’s poppadoms are perfect examples – made of lentils and high in protein and fibre, they are the perfect combination for a vegan and gluten-free diet.
+Uncle Saba’s poppadoms are perfect examples – made of lentils and high in protein and fiber, they are the perfect combination for a vegan and gluten-free diet.

 Show us what you’ve got with Asia’s Great Snack Challenge

-If you are a food science student or graduate, or simply a snack enthusiast who aspire to create the next best-selling snack product.
+If you are a food science student or graduate, or simply a snack enthusiast who aspires to create the next best-selling snack product.
 Asia’s Great Snack Challenge 2021 is the opportunity for you to see your idea come to life and put your theory into practice!
-Stand a chance of winning cash prizes of up to S$10,000, mentorship and collaboration opportunities with corporate partners, admission to the incubation programme by Singapore Polytechnic’s Food Innovation & Resource Centre (FIRC) worth S$15,000 for all of the finalists and opportunity to retail your packaged snack solution at Food Folks@Lau Pa Sat and Redmart.
+Stand a chance of winning cash prizes of up to S$10,000, mentorship and collaboration opportunities with corporate partners, admission to the incubation program by Singapore Polytechnic’s Food Innovation & Resource Centre (FIRC) worth S$15,000 for all of the finalists, and opportunity to retail your packaged snack solution at Food Folks@Lau Pa Sat and Redmart.

 Register below and complete the questions in your participation form, in English only.
 You will also be required to submit a photo of your snack and a 10-slide PDF proposal (a template will be made available on your participation space), including: